Rashtrapati Bhavan: Amrit Udyan

-Terrace garden: There are two longitudinal strips of the garden, at a higher level on each side of the Main Garden, forming the Northern and Southern boundaries.
+There are two longitudinal strips of the garden, at a higher level on each side of the Main Garden, forming the Northern and Southern boundaries.
 The plants grown are the same as in the Main Garden.
 At the centre of both of the strips is a fountain, which falls inwards, forming a well.
 On the Western tips are located two gazebos and on the Eastern tips are two ornately designed sentry posts.

-Long Garden or the 'Purdah Garden': This is located to the West of the Main Garden, and runs along each side of the central pavement which goes to the circular garden.
+The Long Garden (or the Purdah Garden) is located to the West of the Main Garden, and runs along each side of the central pavement which goes to the circular garden.
 Enclosed in walls about 12 feet high, this is predominantly a rose garden.
 It has 16 square rose beds encased in low hedges.
 There is a red sandstone pergola in the centre over the central pavement which is covered with Rose creepers, Petrea, Bougainvillea and vines.
 The walls are covered with creepers like jasmine, Rhynchospermum, Tecoma Grandiflora, Bignonia Vanista, Adenoclyma, Echitice, Parana Paniculata.
 Along the walls are planted the China Orange trees.

-Around the circular garden, there are rooms for the office of the horticulturist, a greenhouse, stores, a nursery etc. Here is housed a collection of bonsais.